 An American Holiday

 In Dublin, I spend most of my time drinking expensive shots of Bacardi and keying in credit card applications for the Allied Irish Banks.
-I managed to get a temporary Irish visa after my six months in London expired, and I now have just twenty-six days before Ireland forces me to leave too.
+I get a temporary Irish visa after my six months in London expired, and I now have just twenty-six days before Ireland forces me to leave too.
 Don’t you miss America? my mother keeps asking.
 I am starting to think it is my profound love of America that makes me want to escape.
-It has become like a solar eclipse and I try not to stare directly at it.
+It is becoming like a solar eclipse that I cannot stare at directly.

 My job at the bank is dull and repetitive, acquainting me with local salaries and the odd pronunciation of Irish names.